Location matters – and geomarketing is a huge deal.

 - Promote a specific event or offer

-With goal in mind you can set about creating the steps that lead to it.
+With a goal in mind, you can set about creating the steps that lead to it.
 To decide what those should be, it’s helpful to first consider your customers – you’ve likely already done a great deal of this in establishing your brand and its messaging, but it’s time to go deeper.

 Timing is everything.

 Think about your typical customer.
 What do they do, and when are they most likely to be using a mobile device?
 Office-bound types are far more likely to respond during the evening or other off-hours when they’re free to do so and looking for ways to enjoy their free time.

 IT types are pretty much fair game all day long – but what about students or tradespeople?
 Travelers?
 Athletes?
 Bar-hoppers?

 This is where location data can make or break a campaign.
 If you know your prospects are desk-bound during business hours, they may pay little attention to even the best-crafted campaign.